 You can reheat any leftover bread in the oven or toaster oven for 10-15 minutes until the inside is warmed and outside is crusty.

+- Baking Pan: This recipe for Irish soda bread is made in a covered Dutch oven pan.
 Covering the pan creates perfect steam for creating a moist inside and perfect crusty outside.
+You can also use a cast iron skillet, or 9-10" cake pan.

 Made with just 4 simple ingredients, this traditional Irish Soda bread recipe is quick, easy and delicious making it the perfect St. Patty's day recipe.